Fire, explosion hit South Korean-run vessel in Strait of Hormuz, Seoul says

 Sign up now: Get insights on Asia's fast-moving developments

-SEOUL, May 4 - There was a fire and an explosion on a vessel operated by South Korean shipper HMM in the Strait of Hormuz on Monday, the foreign ministry in Seoul said.
+SEOUL - There was a fire and an explosion on a vessel operated by South Korean shipper HMM in the Strait of Hormuz on May 4, the foreign ministry in Seoul said.

 The government was checking intelligence that the vessel, HMM Namu, may have been attacked, Yonhap News reported citing government officials.